darensoh/Power_BI_Sales_Analysis/README.md

 # Tools I used
 - **Power BI Desktop:** The main face of the data visualization, providing stunning visuals and allowing for interactivity with the users.
-- **Power Query Editor:** A tool within Power BI Desktop, mainly used for data cleaning and data manipulation.
+- **Power Query Editor:** A tool within Power BI Desktop (and Excel), mainly used for data cleaning and data manipulation.

 # Dashboard Breakdown
 The dashboard comprises several key sections: